Important: Policy for Repeating Courses has Changed

 To register for a class that is full or closed you’ll need to get the instructor’s signature on an Add/Drop Form (PDF) and submit the completed form to Admissions and Records on the Fremont campus or the Student Services Center on the Newark campus by the deadline available in the Academic Calendar.
 You may download an Add/Drop Form (PDF) or obtain one from the Building 7 second floor lobby on the Fremont campus or the Student Services Center on the Newark campus.
-The Academic Calendar is available online.
+The Academic Calendar is available in printed Class Schedule and online.

 Q. How do I register for a class after the deadline?

 To register for a class after the last day to add you will need to submit a Late Add Form with the instructor’s signature to Admissions and Records on the Fremont campus or the Student Services Center on the Newark campus.
 The instructor must indicate on the form your first date of attendance in class.
 If you began attending class after the last day to add with the instructor’s signature then the division dean must also approve and sign the Late Add Form.

 You may download a Late Add Form (PDF) or obtain one from the Building 7 second floor lobby on the Fremont campus or the Student Services Center on the Newark campus.
 This form needs to be submitted as soon as possible since the deadline has already passed.

 Q. I’m having trouble with an online class.
 What do I do?

 The Online Education Department is responsible for online classes and Blackboard.
 You may contact them directly at email@example.com or (510) 742-3130.
 You will also find information about online classes on the Online Education website.